Living Lab StationLink

-The Station can be directly powered at 220V AC (Consumption MAX 33W).
-It can also be powered via USB, with a normal phone charger.
+The Station can be directly powered at 220-240V AC (Max. consumption with the AC supply is 5W).
+It can also be powered via USB, with a normal phone charger (5V and 750mA max).
 However, there is a bit to do in order to change it.
 Let's see how!

 The Living Lab Station has a higher consumption, mostly due to the fans on the two PM sensors.